charlsmaina/C/knr/ch2/ch2.md

 - Example - i tried to create a a character array of size 1000000 in the main - main is allocated a few MBs
 ```

-- '\000' - used to represent an arbitrary octal number
+- '\000' - used to represent an arbitrary byte sized bit pattern where 000 is one to three octal digits

+- '\xhh" - Used to represent an arbitrary byte sized bit pattern - where hh is one or two hexadecimal digits

+- Both octal and hexadecimal can be extended by use of UL or U or L

 - '\xhh -Reps an abitrary hexadecimal number -hh is the hexadecimal number

 # Complete set of escape characters